- Wednesday, April 15, 2020

 The Presidents Report will be available for circulation in Branch emails.

-The second half of the night is a technical event ‘Hidden defects and defective process control’,.
-We are fortunate to have Sarah Furman from Aecom and Peter Wilson from Nuffield group presenting two topics related to defects and management of infrastructure.
-Now that we are all under lockdown, Sarah and Peter have kindly agreed to present our first technical webinars.
+The second half of the night is a technical event ‘Hidden defects and defective process control’.
+We are fortunate to have Peter Wilson from Nuffield group presenting his topic related to defects and management of infrastructure.
+Now that we are all under lockdown, Peter has kindly agreed to present our first technical webinar.
 Subsequently, this event will be open to all, so feel free to register regardless of your branch.

 Unexpected corrosion damage is just as likely to arise from defective process control & lack of recognition of potential damage mechanisms, as incorrect alloy selection.